 1.3 Is an external review required for new programs?
 Y 1.4 Is the approval process different for public and non-public institutions?
-U 1.5 Is the approval process for postsecondary CTE programs different than that Y for other CC programs?
-D 1.6 Program Service Area - Who determines the service area for the program? В 1.7 Is the application/proposal required to provide a program description?
+U 1.5 Is the approval process for postsecondary CTE programs different than that for other CC programs?
+Y 1.6 Program Service Area - Who determines the service area for the program? В 1.7 Is the application/proposal required to provide a program description?
 Y 1.8.1 Is a list of specific program courses required?
 Y If yes, is the recommended sequence of courses required?
 Y 1.9.1 Who approves individual courses?
 U 1.10 Does a generic and statewide course list exist?
 Y 1.11 What is the average time for the state to approve a new program once the new program proposal/application is received?
 U 1.12 Are enrollment projections for new programs required?
 Y 1.13 Are new programs required to "fit" or be in alignment with: Other local curriculum U Local, regional, and/or state plan Y Other organizations and/or groups Y 1.14 Are institutions required to show a new program is not an unnecessary duplication of an existing program?
 Y 1.15 Are anticipated program income sources required for new programs?
 Y 1.16 Are anticipated program expenses required for new programs?
 Y 1.17 Are anticipated faculty and staffing needs required to be identified?
 Y 1.18.1 Are anticipated facility needs required to be identified?
 Y 1.19 Who determines when a program is terminated?
-S 2.
-Responsiveness to labor market demands Code 2.1 Is a labor market needs analysis required for new program approval?
+S Code 2.1 Is a labor market needs analysis required for new program approval?
 Y 2.2 Is a labor market needs analysis required during program review?
-U 2.3 What geographical level of need must be identified? - Local Y State Y Multi-state (including national) N Other (please specify) N 2.4 Are specific data sources required (i.e., employer survey)?
+U 2.3 What geographical level of need must be identified? - Local Y State Y Multi-state (including national) N Other (please specify) Ν 2.4 Are specific data sources required (i.e., employer survey)?
 N 2.5 Is a local advisory board/committee required?
-U 3.
-Consistency between postsecondary CTE programs and occupational and/or industry standards.
-Code 3.1 Who determines the specific occupational standards (such as those established by the National Skills Standards Board or by specialized accrediting agencies) for U CTE programs?
+U 3 Consistency between postsecondary CTE programs and occupational and/or Code 3.1 Who determines the specific occupational standards (such as those established U